mwangia/api-assignment/README.md

 - `./gradlew test` to run only unit tests.
 - `./gradlew integrationTest` To run only integration tests.

-I would automate this for CI/CD by ensuring all the tests run whenever a pull request is created and whenever a pull request is merged into a branch.
+I would automate this for CI/CD by ensuring all the tests run whenever code is pushed to a feature branch, whenever a pull request is created and whenever a pull request is merged into a branch.

 # Step 4: Containerization
 To run the application without using Kubernetes, navigate to the root folder(where the Dockerfile is) and run